Practical Small Animal Ultrasound: How to scan the Pancreas and the Adrenals

-Join us in welcoming back ultrasonography educator Dr. Camilla Edwards, DVM, CertAVP, MRCVS as she teaches ultrasound scanning techniques for the pancreas and adrenal glands.
+Join ultrasonography educator Dr. Camilla Edwards, DVM, CertAVP, MRCVS as she teaches ultrasound scanning techniques for the pancreas and adrenal glands.

-In this 1-hour webinar, you'll discover how easy and affordable it is to add wireless ultrasound to your veterinary clinic or animal hospital.
-Dr. Edwards will explore:
+In this 1-hour webinar, discover how easy and affordable it is to add wireless ultrasound to your veterinary clinic or animal hospital.
+Dr. Edwards explores:

 - Imaging landmarks for identifying and scanning the adrenal glands

 - Using POCUS best practices to systematically examine the pancreas